The United Arab Emirates (UAE) is exploring the idea of delaying Expo 2020 in Dubai for one year due to the global COVID-19 pandemic.

 View this post on Instagram

-The BIE will host a meeting of its Executive Committee on April 21 to determine a judgement on the proposed delay.
+The BIE will host a meeting of its Executive Committee on April 21 to determine a judgment on the proposed delay.

 From there, it will administer a recommendation to all BIE member states, which would lead to a vote where a majority of two-thirds will be needed for a final decision.